Help for Gymnasts with Diastasis Recti is Here

 leaking while tumblingIt warms my heart to see an athlete overcome an obstacle such as pelvic floor difficulties!

-Appointments are available Monday through Friday, 7:30am through 6:30pm ET and are conducted via Zoom.
+Online Appointments are available as well as in-person in select locations.
 You may request a Price Quote via the form below or you can book a Free 15 Minute Discovery Call to see if we are a good match.
 Taking care of this part of the body is essential to any gymnast's success in the sport (and functioning in life, too!).

 Book a Free Discovery Call Now